SharePoint/sp-dev-docs/docs/spfx/web-parts/deploy-web-part-to-cdn.md

   **workingDir** is the directory where the web part assets will be located.

-  In our example, with the storage account created earlier, this file will look like:
+  In this example, with the storage account created earlier, this file will look like:

   ```json
   {